amirma/WorkloadGen/README.md

 WorkloadGen
 ===========

-WorkloadGen is a Python Module for generating synthetic workloads for content-based publish/subscribe systems.
+WorkloadGen is a Python module for generating synthetic workloads for content-based publish/subscribe systems.
 Such workloads are usually intended to instrument,  debug and compare publish/subscribe systems.
 The module provides a set of classes and utility functions to create a variety of